mnr/writing-wip/kwak-anthology.md

 // -----

 Abundancy was Araci's only connection to Lopez and Williams.
 Hestia was also aware of the organization.
 They seemed to be central to something.
-Araci spent the better part of an hour trying to make contact with an actual person; Abundancy was shielded behind layers of call handlers that wee unable to provide access to a real person.
+Araci spent the better part of an hour trying to make contact with an actual person; Abundancy was shielded behind layers of call handlers that were unwilling to provide access to a real person.

 It wasn't until he challenged one of the AIs with a non-specific police action that he made any progress.
 Legally, he couldn't do anything, but he must have used the right combination of keywords.
 A human appeared, but their face was obscured with a synthesized privacy mask.

 "Detective Araci, we're not stupid.
 Please don't threaten us with legal action you can't follow up on," said whoever was behind the mask.
-"However, since we're already talking, I'm willing to continue.
-What do you need?"
+"However, since you're investigating what happened to Dakota and Robin, I want to make sure you're aware of all the facts."

-"I'm investigating the death of Dakota Williams and Robin Lopez.
-I recently spoke to the Hestia manufacturers and they mentioned your organization."
+"I recently spoke to the Hestia manufacturers," said Araci.
+"They mentioned your organization."

+"I'm sure they did.
+They are using Dakota as an example of why food needs to be patented.
+Their oven is built to work with their food trays - and only their food trays.
+First they control the seed, then they control the harvest, then they control the preparation.
+It's proprietary food from field to consumer, locking out anyone who wants to do it themselves."

+"That's interesting, but I'm only concerned about Dakota and Robin.
+Were they working on something related to Abundancy?"

+"They may have been reverse-engineering the oven and food API.
+But that's Hestia intellectual property and I can't condone illegal behavior.
+But I can suggest you look at the financial impact if Hestia were to lose control of their food system.
+It might be worth killing someone.
+Not that corporations have ever done anything evil or illegal."

+"I appreciate your theories.
+When you're ready to speak face to face, please feel free to contact me."
+Araci terminated the call.

+Would a corporation kill to protect intellectual property?
+Of course they would.

+// -----

 ## Development of Sub Plot
 # III -